vector-php/vector/docs/auto-generate/Lib/ArrayList.md

 __List Index__

+!!!
+Warning
+    Throws Vector\Core\Exception\IndexOutOfBoundsException if the requested index does not exist

 Returns the element of a list at the given index.
 Throws an exception if the given index does not exist in the list.